 Dear Institute Members and Guests,

-After months of essentially working from home, the Max Planck Institute for Software Systems will now open our institute in a restricted mode.
-We take the coronavirus situation very seriously and have established measures to protect all employees and guests of the institute.
+At the Max Planck Institute for Software Systems we take the coronavirus situation very seriously and have established measures to protect all employees and guests of the institute.
 These describe a number of important rules for hygiene, distancing, and contact tracking, so please read the measures below very carefully and follow them rigorously.
 Thank you, and good health to everyone!

 Current information about Coronavirus (COVID-19), the Max Planck Society’s framework for action as well as regulations and policies on campuses that affect employees and guests of our institute are available on the following websites: